lucasgarciadev22/MVVMSnippets/Extensions/csharp-pro-snippets-bundle/mvvm-wizard/mvvm-wizard/README.md

 # MVVM Wizard

-## Welcome to the MVVM Wizard! 🧙‍♀️ This extension is designed to make your life easier by providing code snippets for those who use the MVVM and SOLID design patterns in C#.
+## Welcome to the MVVM Wizard! 🧙‍♀️ This extension is designed to make your life easier by providing code snippets for those who use the MVVM design pattern in C#.

 ### Features